-Tessel Bossen is paralegal at bureau Brandeis.
-She works for the media & entertainment practice and the cartel damages practice.
+Tessel Bossen is an associate at bureau Brandeis.
+She specializes in media and intellectual property law and (antitrust) damages claims.

 Tessel is regularly involved as counsel to plaintiffs who are looking for recovery of damages from antitrust cartels or abuses of a dominant position, independently or through class action.
 For instance, Tessel has been involved in various damages claims in the context of the so-called Trucks Cartel Case, amongst others on behalf of the foundation “Stichting Truck Cartel Recovery“.
 Furthermore, Tessel is engaged in (proposed) damages claims against major Tech giants such as Google and Facebook.
 In that context her background in information law proves to be very useful.

 Tessel is one of the regular contributors to Q Class Actions, bureau Brandeis’ journal on class actions and antitrust damages litigation.

 Nationally, Tessel also advises and litigates in a wide range of disputes related to the world of media and entertainment.
 She does so as counsel to individual artists and authors, publishers, film producers, record labels and (other) larger companies within the creative sector.